 Native plants are plants that are native to a specific area and are often found growing wild.

-Native plants are typically very easy to grow, requiring minimal maintenance
+Native plants are typically straightforward to grow, requiring minimal maintenance.

-Designing a garden with a focus on native and local plants is becoming increasingly popular with environmentally and historically conscious gardeners.
-There are many reasons, but chief among them is the fact that these plants are designed to thrive in the environment, leading to excellent results with less work.
-When deciding where to start with a native garden, there are a few key areas to keep in mind.
+Designing a garden focused on native and local plants is becoming increasingly popular with environmentally and historically conscious gardeners.
+There are many reasons, but the chief among them is that these plants are designed to thrive in the environment, leading to excellent results with less work.
+When deciding where to start with a native garden, there are a few key areas to consider.